 Direct comparisons of products of a kind are our bread and butter.
 To ensure a complete evaluation of the products under review, we establish mutually exclusive, collectively exhaustive metrics to guide our investigation.
 The details of these analyses are discussed below.

 The Hiboy MAX has an effective range of 12.2 miles on a single charge.
 This is a flat ground maximum travel radius.
 The machine will continue for another quarter mile or so in fits and starts until the battery is completely dead — a common feature at the end of a scooter's battery charge.
-To put this performance in perspective, the class average is 9.7 effective miles.

 The power metric evaluates the scooter's ability to climb hills as well as its flat ground maximum speed.
 While the Hiboy MAX is a veritable speed demon at 19.3 mph, it struggled with one of the steeper hills (1/4 mile 10.5% grade) in our test.